es6rocks/code-style/README.md

     default: {}
 }
 ```
-Also, always use braces, and prefer to define a default to it whenever is possible.
+Also, always use braces, and prefer to define a default to it whenever possible.

 ## Throwing, Trying and Catching